defectiveturrent/climbu/log.md

 In working
 -----------
-+ Partial application;
++ Partial application; // Scratched out.
 + Removing the strings concatenation's bug;
 + Some ideas from mathematic.
-Using math in lists (matrix).
+Using math in lists (matrix). // Scratched out.
-+ Concatenation between lists and primitive types.
 + Byte-code Interpreter in C++.